 - If you’ve taken a college course, include this information in the Common Application and share that a transcript is available.
 Then our system will add a college transcript onto your checklist in the HMC Applicant Hub.
 If this college course is included in your high school transcript, please send us an email to petition to waive this requirement.
 Otherwise, we expect a transcript.
 If you are not able to send a transcript, please email us to petition to waive this requirement.

-We like you, we really do, but don’t call us, we’ll call (or more accurately email) you
+We like you, we really do, but don’t call us, we’ll contact you

 - This may seem antithetical to the wonderful HMC spirit of community, but we get a lot of paperwork and it takes us some time to get all of it processed and tagged in our system.

 - The Hub will list when we’ve processed a piece of your application.
 This may be the same date as when we received the material.
-At times it may be a day, or even a week after we’ve received it – particularly if it is sent in on paper.
+At times it may be a day, or even a week after we’ve received it – particularly if it is sent through the mail.
 Don’t worry.
 As long as we have it we are good.

-- Try to limit your email updates to class schedule changes, change in family circumstances, new national level honors or awards, delays in test results, etc. Changes to your address or email can be handled in the HMC Application Hub.
+- Try to limit your email updates to changes to your address or email, class schedule changes, change in family circumstances, new national level honors or awards, delays in test results, etc.

 Send us good vibes.
 We’re sending them to you with each application we read